Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 When I left my previous career, I vowed to never again work on anything that I knew would directly hurt or harm a human being Ignorance is not bliss and I learned the hard way to always be fully in the know on what you're doing.
 Once I became more educated on the topic of kava extracts, It was obvious what the correct choice was, regardless of the financial gains that could come from it.

 I looked into extracts, in depth.
 The more I dove into them though, the fuzzier things became.
-I couldn't find a single farm or manufacturer who would be completely transparent with the processes and would make me feel comfortable backing it with our DrinkRoot brand.
-I couldn't find a single source who could safely extract the actives without the negative side effects.
-AND, I could not for the life of me, understand why sourcing roads kept crossing through China.
+I couldn't find a single farm or manufacturer who would be completely transparent with the processes and would make me feel comfortable backing it with our brand.
+I couldn't find a single source who was willing to guarantee only noble roots in their extracts

 More questions arose.
 During that time I was using my research experience (and university database access) to rigorously analyze the scientific research studies that have been done on kava.
 I found paper after paper pointing to various "complications" that can be derived from the use of extracts, a few pointing to the commercialization of extracts aligning with the emergence of liver hepatotoxicity cases, and a few pointing out the only liver hepatotoxicity cases that had legitimate data, were when patients were using kava extract pills, not traditionally brewed kava.